WE ALL NEED GUIDANCE

 New Day Counseling offices are located @ 123 N. Converse Street.
 You will be greeted at the double doors and there is a door bell on the right side.
 This is a secure entrance for those with a scheduled appointment.
 All other visitors should go the North entrance of First Baptist and the Welcome Center is located off St. John Street directly across from Barnet Park.
 All mail correspondence should be sent to Attention: New Day Counseling c/o First Baptist Church – 250 East Main Street – Spartanburg, SC 29306

 How do I make an appointment?

-Our services are available to FBS members and to the public.
+Our services are available to FBS members and the public.
 Your call is completely confidential and will be answered directly or returned by the close of the next business day.
-Once contact is made, an Intake Form will be emailed to you to be completed online.
-Please save your completed forms as attachments and return them by email as soon as possible.
+Next, we will email fill-able forms to you to be completed online and emailed back to us as soon as possible.
 Upon receipt of your completed forms, our office will contact you to schedule your session.

 Our calendar is usually filled; we want to be as accessible to as many as possible that request our services.